La cuarta pared (The Fourth Wall)

 Considering the mediation of the camera, the process consists in plunging into the photographic print bearing in mind the blind spots of the frame, and from there, in exploring the opening to spaces of reflection that concern both the family sphere – in a gestaltic and relational sense – and the multiple temporalities of the image.
 As a result, the reflection posed by La cuarta pared moves beyond the family setting and hints at another way of understanding the photographic event that transcends the moment the photographer takes the picture.

 Placing the camera 'inside' images when taking photographs enables us to alter the established hierarchy of the aspects that presumably confer meaning, suggesting the possibility of focusing on the interstices of the visible that usually escape our attention.
 From this new perspective, bodies and objects acquire their own autonomy, as a consequence, the space of the image opens up and becomes a new scenario.
 Refining our gaze in order to capture the seemingly secondary information reproduced in a photograph. i.e., that which exists on the margins of the referent, dissolves the barrier that perpetuates us in the role of external spectators and absorbs us in its inner being.

-La cuarta pared encourages us to expand the way we relate to the family album.
-From this new space on the the boundaries of photography, La cuarta pared invites us to revisit our images, as well as any image with which we are connected, from a different perspective, with another proximity, adopting a more participatory and active role.
+La cuarta pared incites us to relate to the image in its full phenomenological dimension.
+This work encourages us to expand the way we relate to the family album.
+From this new space on the boundaries of photography, La cuarta pared invites us to revisit our images, and, by extension, any image with which we are connected from a different perspective, with another proximity, adopting a more participatory and active role.